Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 6.
 Line #2: that displays the third line of the file iacta

  task 7.
 It is a good file that cuts iron without making a noise: creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the  text Best School ending by a new line

+ task 8.
+Save current state of directory: writes into the file ls_cwd_content the result of the command ls -la